Deepeshma/portfolio-fusion/README.md

 ## Deployment

-This site is deployed on Netlify and can be accessed at: [your-netlify-url-here]
+This site is deployed on Github pages and can be accessed at: https://deepeshma.github.io/portfolio-fusion/

-## Author

-[Your Name]
-ISYS3004 Business Web and Mobile Technologies
-[Date]